HealthSamurai/helm-charts/termbox/PREREQUISITES.md

 ## 2. License

 termbox needs a license to serve FHIR API requests (https://www.health-samurai.io/docs/termbox/licensing).
-Set `secrets.data.LICENSE` — the chart's probes `httpGet` the FHIR API (`/fhir/metadata`), which returns 403 without a valid license, so the pod never becomes Ready without one.
+Set `secrets.data.LICENSE`.
 Get a free development license at `/ui/license`, or a production one from Health Samurai.

 ## 3. Secrets